filakhtov/gentoo-use-docs/sys-devel/binutils.md

 It is safe to disable this flag, however it will be beneficial to enable it on compatible systems for improved security.

+### debuginfod
+Pass the `--with-debuginfod` option to the configure script.
+Use the `libdebuginfod` library to allow `objdump` and `readelf` tools to automatically query the `debuginfod` server over HTTP protocol to obtain separate DWARF/ELF debug files when they can not otherwise be found.

+This flag can be safely disabled.

 ### doc
 Run `make info` during a build to produce info pages.
 They will be installed into a `/usr/share/doc/binutils-<VERSION>` directory.